-2.1 Factors to be considered for inclusion of a variety in a variety collection
+2.2 Factors to be considered for inclusion of a variety in a variety collection

-When establishing a variety collection, the first step is to decide on the range of the collection.
-Thereafter, for inclusion in the variety collection, the variety should be a variety of common knowledge, adequately described and suitable living plant material of the variety should be available for inclusion in the growing tests or other trials [, or supplementary procedures in place to avoid the need for a systematic individual comparison].
-These aspects, except for the consideration of supplementary procedures which is addressed in document TGP/9 (section 6), are explored in more detail below.
-For the considerations set out below, it is important to note that a variety collection can never be established definitively.
-It must be continuously updated taking into account the evolution of lists of varieties, the development of new types of varieties and the introduction of new plant genetic material and needs to be reviewed in relation to each new candidate variety.
+When establishing a variety collection it is necessary to decide first on the range of the collection and then to identify the varieties of common knowledge which are covered by that range.
+It is important to note that a variety collection cannot be established definitively.
+The variety collection needs to be continuously updated taking into account the evolution of lists of varieties of common knowledge varieties, the development of new types or groups of varieties and the introduction of new plant genetic material, and needs to be reviewed in relation to each new candidate variety.

-2.1.1 Range of the variety collection
+2.2.1 Range of the variety collection

-- 2.1.1.1 A variety collection may encompass a whole species, or more than one species if there are interspecific hybrids, or may be limited to a subspecies or to types of variety or groups of varieties within a species or subspecies. - 2.1.1.2 With regard to types of varieties and groups of varieties, the following criteria might be used: - (i) recognition of different types of variety within the relevant UPOV Test Guidelines, [...]^a or by the establishment of separate Test Guidelines for different variety types within, for example, the same species [...]^a; - (ii) in the case of more than one geoclimatic zone for a given crop, the variety collection might be limited by taking into account certain physiological traits of the varieties (e.g. earliness, day length susceptibility, frost resistance, etc.) according to the climatic conditions for which it is adapted.
-Depending on the species, such criteria may or may not be useful [...]^a; - (iii) varieties within a particular group, identified by the use of grouping characteristics specified in the relevant Test Guidelines.
-With regard to groups of varieties, the General Introduction (Chapter 5.3.1.1) states the following:
+2.2.1.1 A variety collection may encompass a whole species, or more than one species if there are interspecific hybrids, or may be limited to a subspecies or to types of variety or groups of varieties within a species or subspecies.
+In this document, "type of variety" means that varieties of that type have a common trait, or traits, often physiological traits (e.g. long/short day varieties), by which they are recognized beyond the purposes of the examination of DUS.
+The term "group of varieties" means a grouping of varieties specifically for the purposes of the examination of distinctness (e.g. 2-row/6-row ear type in barley).

+2.2.1.2 With regard to types of varieties, the following factors might be relevant:

+(i) recognition of different types of variety within the relevant UPOV Test Guidelines, or by the establishment of separate Test Guidelines for different variety types within, for example, the same species;

+(ii) the variety collection might be limited by taking into account certain physiological traits of the varieties (e.g. earliness, day length susceptibility, frost resistance, etc.) according to the climatic conditions for which it is adapted.

+2.2.1.3 With regard to groups of varieties, the General Introduction (Chapter 5.3.1.1) states the following: